TOWN OF PERRY

 SEE BELOW

 In a January 10, 2024, letter to State Senator Dianne Hesselbein and Representative Mike Bare, TDS committed to upgrading Perry’s existing low-speed copper wire network by building a new broadband fiber optic network in the town.
-The new network will offer speeds over 100/20 megabits per second (Mbps).
+The new network will offer speeds of over 100/20 megabits per second (Mbps).
 The average speed in Perry is 12.6/3.7 Mbps.

 Town of Perry Chairman Roger Kittleson told TDS he was delighted to read about TDS’s commitment to the Town and looks forward to hearing more from TDS as the project moves forward.